j3soon/omni-farm-isaac/README.md

 ## Developer Notes

 - The job definitions are required to have the same filename and job definition name when using our scripts.

+  > This is a design flaw of this repo, which will often cause confusion when creating new job definitions.
+Hopefully, this should be fixed in recent updates.

 - The job definitions used above contains minimal configuration.
 You can include more configuration options by referring to the [Job Definition Docs](https://docs.omniverse.nvidia.com/farm/latest/guides/creating_job_definitions.html) and the [Farm Examples](https://docs.omniverse.nvidia.com/farm/latest/farm_examples.html).
 - The sample job definition files and the `scripts/save_job.sh` script only allows the use of a single argument `args`.
 You need to modify the job definition file and script to include more arguments if necessary.
 - Saving an updated job definition (`scripts/save_job.sh`) and submitting a task that refers to that job definition (`scripts/submit_task.sh`) doesn't seem to be always in sync.
 Please submit some dummy tasks to verify that the job definition changes are reflected in new tasks before submitting the actual task.